mnwachukwu/TM14.Networking/README.md

 # TM14.Networking

-Wrapper classes around the `System.Net.Sockets.TcpClient` and `System.Net.Sockets.TcpListener` classes to make rapid use of those classes to transfer data between applications.
+This library contains wrapper classes around the `System.Net.Sockets.TcpClient` and `System.Net.Sockets.TcpListener` classes to make rapid use of those classes to transfer data between applications.

 In order to make quick usage of the data transfer functionality, a `Packet` implementation has been included so that structured data contracts can be created between a client and server program.